 - Jennifer Larson, Department of English and Comparative Literature (Fall 2019)

 Death and dying are universal human experiences.
 Yet there is immense cultural variation and historical fluidity to the ways we define, understand and treat death, dying and relations between the living and the dead.
-This course explores concepts, experiences and practices of death and dying, drawing from methodologies and approaches from Anthropology, American Studies and Psychology & Neuroscience.
-This course will not only consider the similarities and differences between the three discipline methodologies but will also introduce students to data literacy and principles of evidence.
+This course explores the concepts of death and dying from three different disciplines (examples may include, but are not limited to, Anthropology, English and Comparative Literature, and Psychology and Neuroscience).
+This course will consider similarities and differences between the three discipline research methodologies and will also introduce students to data literacy and principles of evidence.

 - David Pier, Department of African, African American, and Diaspora Studies